Captain, leader, Liverpool legend: Humble Henderson deserving of Footballer of the Year prize | Goal.com

 OK, so he will not say it about himself, but his own contribution to Liverpool’s success has been seismic.

-This season alone, he has played as a No.8 and a No.6 in Klopp’s midfield, and to a high standard too.
+This season alone, he has played as a number eight and a number six in Klopp’s midfield, and to a high standard too.
 In December he started as a centre-back in the Club World Cup semi-final against Monterrey in Qatar.
-Last season, against Leicester, he found himself filling in at right-back in place of the injured Trent Alexander-Arnold.
+Last season, against Leicester, he found himself filling in at right-back in place of the injured Alexander-Arnold.

 No fuss, no questions asked.
 That is Henderson.
 A big name and a big player, but low maintenance.